 Interview Heuristics

 Hiring web developers is like simultaneously enduring a flood and a drought.
-You are overwhelmed with resumes yet struggle mightily to find folks worthy of your team.
+You are overwhelmed with candidates yet struggle mightily to find folks worthy of your team.
 We seriously consider hiring about 10% of the folks I interview at SeatGeek.
 Those 10% come back for additional rounds, do longer coding tests, etc. Succeeding in the first stage of the hiring process means efficiently separating the wheat from the chaff.
 As the initial screen for all applicants, I consider it my job to isolate the 10% as quickly as possible.

 - Prefer Git for version control.
 And have a Github profile.